How to Know if You Qualify for a Chapter 13 Bankruptcy

 In order to file for debt reorganization, your federal and state taxes must have been filed for the past four years.
 This does not mean you need to be current on your payments, but you will need to provide proof of your filings.
 You must also not be barred because of a recent bankruptcy filing.

 Those who do not qualify for Chapter 13 debt reorganization may be eligible for a Chapter 7 bankruptcy filing.
-To learn which options are available to you, we encourage you to meet with an Atlanta bankruptcy attorney at DebtStoppers.
+To learn which options are available to you, we encourage you to meet with a bankruptcy attorney at DebtStoppers.
 We offer free one-on-one debt consultations with experienced professionals.
 To schedule your consultation, call us now at 678-673-2142 or contact us online.